20 Beloved Sitcoms That Are Worth Rewatching

 Amazon

 Though Ted Lasso isn't a completed series yet, it's already worth a rewatch for its endless optimism and feel-good storylines.
 It follows the title character as he goes from coaching American football to English soccer, and it's more wholesome than a comedy has any right to be.
-It won an Emmy for Outstanding Comedy Series, and there's no reason not to plan a rewatch before the new season.
+It won an Emmy for Outstanding Comedy Series.

 Stream Now: Apple TV+